Nutrition After Surgery: What to Focus On

-If there’s one thing in the health care field that I have lots of personal experience with, it’s recovering from injury.
+If there’s one thing in the health and nutrition field that I have lots of personal experience with, it’s recovering from injury.

-The first couple of times I recovered from injury, I had no clue what I was doing, from a nutrition standpoint.
+The first couple of times I recovered from injury, I had no clue what I was doing for nutrition after surgery.

-I was interested in nutrition and already had my sights set on becoming a dietitian, but I didn’t even consider how my diet fit into my overall recovery.
+I was interested in nutrition and already had my sights set on becoming a dietitian, but I didn’t even consider how my diet fit into my overall recovery, or how a diet after surgery should adapt.

 When I had my second surgery, I was halfway through a sports nutrition class for my undergraduate degree in exercise science.

-The course was taught by a leading researcher in sports nutrition and spent significant time on injury recovery.
+The course was taught by a leading researcher in sports nutrition and spent significant time on injury recovery and nutrition for healing.

 Unfortunately, that unit began the week after my operation, so I felt like I was playing catch-up.

-Going into my third (and hopefully final) surgery, I set out a plan to apply all of my knowledge on recovering well, and I’m excited to share that knowledge with you.
+Going into my third (and hopefully final) surgery, I set out a plan to apply all of my knowledge on recovering well, and I’m excited to share some tips for nutrition after surgery with you.

 Recovering from an injury is as much about preserving the healthy muscle and bone in your body as it is about rehabilitating the site of injury.